venkatajurs/Persona-Analytics/README.md

 # Persona-Analytics
-During my collaboration with Response Informatics.
+During my collaboration with Response Informatics, I analyzed the LinkedIn persona of the company using analysis.